LITR271 Introduction to Drama

 Department of Language & Literature: Literature

-Course Number and TitleLITR271 Introduction to Drama
+- LITR271 Introduction to Drama

-Minimum Number of Instructional Minutes Per Semester2250
+- III.
+Number of Instructional Minutes

-Other Pertinent Information
+- V. Other Pertinent Information

-- The Department of Language and Literature has determined that all literature courses must require a minimum of at least 2500 words in writing assignments.
+The Department of Language and Literature has determined that all literature courses must require a minimum of 2500 words in writing assignments.

-- During the first week of class, the instructor provides students with a weekly suggested reading schedule for the semester.
+During the first week of class, the instructor provides students with a weekly suggested reading schedule for the semester.

-Catalog Course DescriptionThis course examines drama from Greek theater to plays by current playwrights.
+- This course examines drama from Greek theater to plays by current playwrights.
+Readings include work from diverse cultural contexts, including, for example, plays by women, African Americans, other minorities, and non-Western playwrights.
 The emphasis is on play construction, dialogue, staging, themes and cultural values, symbols and motifs, and character development.

+- VII.
 Required Course Content and Direction

-- analyze literature through discussion and writing;
+- analyze literature through discussion and writing [Critical Thinking & Arts/Humanities];

 - demonstrate an understanding of such literary terms, themes, strategies, and issues as are relevant to the works being studied;

-- express their understanding of the relationship between literature and the historical/cultural contexts in which it was written;
+- articulate their understanding of the relationship between literature and the historical/cultural contexts in which it was written [Arts/Humanities];

 This course provides a general introduction to a wide range of dramatic literature.
-The instructor may choose an ideological, generic, or critical focus.
-The course will cover the history of drama from the antiquity to the present; it includes significant periods or movements (Ancient, Medieval and Renaissance, Modern and contemporary, Absurd Theater, etc.).
-The course demands disciplined examination of the anatomy of dramatic literature, broadly defined to include a wide range of theatrical experience, Eastern and Western, male and female, traditional and avant-garde.
+The course covers the history of drama from antiquity to the present; it includes significant periods or movements (e.g., Ancient, Medieval and Renaissance, Modern and Contemporary, Absurd Theater, etc.).
+The course demands disciplined examination of the anatomy of dramatic literature, broadly defined to include a wide range of theatrical experiences, including non-Western plays and plays by women and minority playwrights.

-- Students enter the course both with and without training in verbal analysis of literature; therefore, a subsidiary set of objectives dealing with literary analysis may be imported as individual student needs dictate.
+- Students enter the course both with and without training in verbal or written analysis of literature; therefore, a subsidiary set of objectives dealing with literary analysis may be imported as individual student needs dictate.

-- Reading remains the basic learning method available to students although various means of instruction are employed: Lectures, group discussion, mock trials, role playing, individual or group presentations to the class, team teaching, library research, etc.
+- Reading remains the basic learning method available to students although various means of instruction are employed: Lectures, group discussion, mock trials, role playing, individual or group presentations to the class, media presentations, team teaching, library research, etc.

 - Through reading, writing, discussion, and various class activities, students identify, explain, and analyze the following: formal elements of the literature, particularly images, image patterns, narrative strategies, diction, and structural divisions of the work; themes and thematic patterns; literary periods, movements, and terms as appropriate to the literature.

-- Course To evaluate all course-specific learning goals and objectives, instructors may determine the depth and quality of student comprehension and critical thinking through several analytical essays (2500 words total required), exams, quizzes, journals, oral or multi-media presentations, class discussions, conferences with individual students, service learning projects, and other methods as necessary to course content.
+Assessment Methods for Course Learning GoalsTo evaluate all learning goals and objectives, instructors may determine the depth and quality of student comprehension and critical thinking through several analytical essays (2500 words total required), exams, quizzes, journals, oral or multi-media presentations, class discussions, conferences with individual students, service learning projects, and other methods as appropriate to course content.

-Review/Approval Date - 3/99; Goals/Objectives added 4/04; Revised 5/2010
+Review/Approval Date - 3/99; Goals/Objectives added 4/04; Revised 5/2010; New Core 8/2015